core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-{{-mime-types}}), where several alternative representations are provided in the message, but only one of those is to be selected by the recipient for its use (this is less likely to be useful in a constrained environment with facilities for pre-flight discovery).
+{{-mime-types}}), where several alternative representations are provided in the message, but only one of those is to be selected by the recipient for its use (this is less likely to be useful in a constrained environment that has facilities for pre-flight discovery).

 ## Requirements Language